 Where does the income data come from?

-Most folks are familiar with the US Census Bureau's Decennial Census (2010) that sends a survey out to all (ideally!)
+Most folks are familiar with the US Census Bureau's Decennial Census that sends a survey out to all (ideally!)
 US households.
-But what's not as well known, is that the US Census Bureau also collects data each year from a much smaller sample of US households.
+But what's not as well known is that the US Census Bureau also collects data each year from a much smaller sample of US households.
 They use this annual data to produce a dataset called the American Community Survey.

-Furthermore, you can read the "Income in the Past 12 Months" section in the Census’ Subject Definitions document.
+For even more exciting details about Census data, you can read the "Income in the Past 12 Months" section in the Census’ Subject Definitions document.

 Tippett, R. (2021, November 15).
 What you need to know about the 2020 American Community Survey.
 Retrieved November 19, 2021, from https://www.ncdemography.org/2021/11/15/what-you-need-to-know-about-the-2020-american-community-survey/